 CEs and sites are not required to provide the exact substitution or other modification requested.
-However, they must work with the parent or guardian to offer a reasonable modification that effectively accommodates the child's disability and provides equal opportunity to participate in or benefit from the Program.
-When determining what an appropriate modification is, the age, maturity, mental capacity, and physical ability of the child should be considered.
-For instance, younger children may need greater assistance with selecting and eating their meals, whereas older children may be able to take a greater level of responsibility for some of their dietary decisions.
-CEs and sites may also consider expense and efficiency when choosing the most appropriate approach to accommodate a child's disability.
-For example, the parent of a child with an allergy to a specific ingredient found in a menu item may request that the CE or site provide a particular brand name version as a substitute.
-Generally, the CE or site is not required to provide the brand name item identified, but it must offer a substitute which does not contain the specific allergen that affects the child.
-"No" cannot be the first response to a parent/guardian requesting a specific brand or item.
+However, they must work with the adult participant or a person acting on behalf of an adult participant, to offer a reasonable modification that effectively accommodates the adult participant's disability and provides equal opportunity to participate in or benefit from the Program.

+When determining what an appropriate modification is, the age, maturity, mental capacity, and physical ability of the adult participant should be considered.
+CEs and sites may also consider expense and efficiency when choosing the most appropriate approach to accommodate an adult participant's disability.
+"No" cannot be the first response to an adult participant requesting a specific brand or item.

+For example, an adult participant with an allergy to a specific ingredient found in a menu item may request that the CE or site provide a particular brand name version as a substitute.
+Generally, the CE or site is not required to provide the brand name item identified, but it must offer a substitute which does not contain the specific allergen that affects the adult participant.

 CEs and sites are not required to make modifications that would result in a fundamental alteration in the nature of the Program.
 In these situations, some meal modifications may be so expensive that providing the modification would fundamentally alter the nature of the Program.
 Modifications that are so expensive that they would make continued operation of the Program unfeasible constitute a fundamental alteration in the nature of the Program and are, therefore, not required.
 CEs and sites should be aware that the expense of a modification is measured against the total resources available to that particular CE or site.
-For example, providing an expensive medical infant formula to accommodate an infant's disability may be so financially burdensome for a CE or site that it would make operating the Program unfeasible, and consequently would fundamentally alter the nature of the Program.
-In this example, the CE or site would not be required to provide the requested medical infant formula.

-CEs and sites faced with a very expensive request should first consider engaging in further dialogue with the child's parents or guardian.
+CEs and sites faced with a very expensive request should first consider engaging in further dialogue with the adult participant.
 As discussed above, CEs and sites are not required to provide the exact substitution or other modifications requested.
-However, they must work with the parent or guardian to offer a reasonable modification that effectively accommodates the child's disability and provides equal opportunity to participate in or benefit from the Program.
+However, they must work with the adult participant, or a person acting on behalf of an adult participant to offer a reasonable modification that effectively accommodates the adult participant's disability and provides equal opportunity to participate in or benefit from the Program.

 CEs concerned that a requested modification would fundamentally alter the nature of the Program should contact their ESC or Community Operations Field office for assistance.

 CEs and sites must:

-- Keep on file a copy of the licensed physician's or State recognized medical authority's medical statement in both the CE's and the site's files, if the CE and site are in different locations; - Provide the meal substitutions at no additional cost to the child's parent (or guardian); and - Document meal substitutions.
+- Keep on file a copy of the licensed physician's or State recognized medical authority's medical statement in both the CE's and the site's files, if the CE and site are in different locations; - Provide the meal substitutions at no additional cost to the adult participant; and - Document meal substitutions.